Counties with worst virus surges overwhelmingly voted Trump

 Since the start of the pandemic, 74 state and local public health officials in 31 states have resigned, retired or been fired, according to an ongoing analysis by AP and Kaiser Health News.

-As the election mood dissipates, rising hospitalizations amid colder weather create “a really pivotal moment" in the pandemic, said Sema Sgaier, executive director of the Surgo Foundation, a Washington, D.C.-based nonprofit that worked with Harvard University health experts to develop a tool for estimating vaccine needs in states.
+As the election mood dissipates, rising hospitalizations amid colder weather create “a really pivotal moment" in the pandemic, said Sema Sgaier, executive director of the Surgo Foundation, a Washington, D.C.-based nonprofit that worked with Harvard University-affiliated Ariadne Labs to develop a tool for estimating vaccine needs in states.

 “We really need to get our act together.
 When I say ‘we’ I mean collectively,” Sgaier said.
 Finding common ground may become easier if one of more of the vaccine candidates proves safe and effective and gains government approval, she said.